The Docker Wrapper extension allows running a build step inside the specified Docker image.

 In the Docker Settings section of the build step settings, you can specify a Docker image which will be used to run the build step.
 Once the image is specified, the following options become available.

 Run step within Docker container

-Specify a Docker image name as stated in the Docker Hub.
+Specify a Docker image name as stated in Docker Hub.
 TeamCity will start a container from the specified image and will try to run this build step within this container.

 Docker image platform